-coconut tamarind chutney recipe – a slight sour tasting chutney made with tamarind, fresh coconut and spices.
+coconut tamarind chutney recipe with step by step photos – a slight sour tasting chutney made with tamarind, fresh coconut and spices.

 this coconut chutney is a simple and easy recipe and goes very well with idli and dosa. this is my mom’s recipe and even now she makes this chutney with idli and dosa. the slight sour taste of tamarind is one of the main flavor factor in this chutney, which is accompanied with the mild sweetness of fresh coconut. there is also the heat of green chilies felt in the chutney.